 There are a few ways that you can customize this recipe and make it your own.
 More of a green grape eater?
 That will work!
 Prefer foods on the spicer side?
 Give this recipe a kick!

 - Pickled green grapes: If you want to mix things up, you can use green grapes in place of red.
 The’ll wind up tasting slightly different in flavor – a bit more sour!
 You can also use black grapes if preferred.

 - Spicy pickled grapes: Looking for a spicer kick?
 Include jalapeños!
 Add two small jalapeño peppers to the water and vinegar mixture for an extra kick.
 Remove or keep some of the seeds to make the mix as hot as desired.

-- Pickled watermelon: For a slight twist on this recipe, follow the directions above but use watermelon pieces in place of grapes!
+- Pickled rhubarb: For a slight twist on this recipe, follow the directions above but use rhubarb pieces in place of grapes!
 The result?
-Equally fruity, equally delicious pickled watermelon bites.
+Equally fruity, equally delicious pickled rhubarb bites.

 How to store

 Storing brined grapes is simple!
 Just keep the sealed mason jars refrigerated and eat within 2-3 weeks.

 Note: This spiced grapes recipe has not been tested for long-term canning storage.
 Be sure to follow the best USDA canning practices if canning for long-term storage.

 How to serve